 A student can add or drop a course online until online registration closes.
-Once online registration closes, a student may add or drop a course by calling the Graduate Office until the published date of the last day to register.
-A student can drop a course without it appearing on his or her permanent record during the drop period, the dates for which are specified in the current Graduate Calendar (approximately the first week of full term classes during the fall and spring, the first three days of half term classes during the fall and spring the summer).
+Once online registration closes, a student may add or drop a course by completing the online Drop Form or calling the Graduate Office until the published date of the last day to register.
+A student can drop a course without it appearing on his or her permanent record during the drop period, the dates for which are specified in the current Graduate Calendar (approximately the first week of full term classes during the fall and spring, the first three days of half term classes during the fall and spring, and the first three days of all classes during the summer).

 A withdrawal after the initial add/drop period, but before the official drop deadline, will be recorded as a W on the student's permanent record.
 Non-attendance or non-participation in any online course does not constitute as an official drop or withdrawal and the student will be subject to the guidelines outlined in the Class Attendance and Administrative Withdrawal Policies.

 A student must call the Graduate Office or submit the electronic Drop Form to drop a course after online registration for a term has closed.
 Sending an email, text message, or tweeting the Graduate Office or informing an instructor of intent to drop does not constitute an official drop or withdrawal.